The Attorney General was asked—

 Over recent weeks, we have seen a shameful trend in suspected criminals spitting and coughing at police officers.
 There have been a number of cases in my constituency of Ipswich, and it is a particularly pernicious form of assault during a covid-19 outbreak.
-Those responsible must have their day in court, and that day must come quickly so that they can be duly punished and others can be deterred from doing this.
+Those responsible must have their day in court, and that day must come quickly so that they can be duly punished and others can be deterred.
 What steps is my right hon. and learned Friend taking to ensure that the CPS is right behind our police in prosecuting those responsible for this horrible crime and bringing them to justice quickly?

 My hon.
 Friend makes a crucial point.
 Those on the frontline—those in the trenches of this battle—who are risking their own safety in the service of others are the heroes in this crisis and they deserve nothing less than our admiration.
 That is why assaults on emergency workers will not be tolerated.
 Those who commit these sickening offences will face the full force of the law.
 I am glad to have seen—if “glad” is the right word to use—that the CPS has successfully prosecuted several such offences recently.